How to Use Selenium Grid in the Cloud

 5. Consider True Cost of Ownership

 To get to the root of the true cost of cloud vs. on-prem, start by considering the total cost of ownership (TCO).
-This involves reviewing the annual costs of building and maintaining an in-house testing architecture compared to a cloud testing solution.
+This involves reviewing the annual costs of building and maintaining an in-house testing architecture.

 Both options are an investment.
 The key is to analyze which investment makes the most sense for your budget and resources.